davidlamt/personal-blog/content/post/personal-thoughts/33-sleep-experiment.md

 Yes, I sleep pretty early but I also wake up pretty early so it evens out.
 Also, keep in mind that this does not account for my issue of constantly waking up during the night.

-I wish I could have seen more consistent results but it looks like it varies a lot based on factors that I may or may not know of.
+I wish I could have seen more consistent results but it looks like it varies a lot based on factors that I may or may not know about.

 The average amount of sleep I got each night during the entire experiment was **8.15 hours**.